-29 YARBOROUGH CRESCENT is a large extended semi-detached house of 113m², built sometime between 1991 and 1995.
-It was last sold for £153,500 in September 2017, which was around 19% below the average September 2017 detached price in the North Lincolnshire local authority area.
+29 YARBOROUGH CRESCENT is a large extended semi-detached house of 113m², built sometime between 1991 and 1995, which could now be worth an estimated £199,860.
+It was last sold for £153,500 in September 2017, which was around 30% above the average September 2017 semi-detached price in the North Lincolnshire local authority area.
 The most recent EPC inspection was May 2017, where the current energy rating was D, and the potential energy rating was B.

 Date | Price | HPI Price | Variation from HPI |